abatchy17/abatchy17.github.io/_posts/2017-02-23-oscp-like-vulnhub-vms.md

   * Set up your own lab.
 Default Windows XP SP0 will give you the chance to try out a few remote exploits, or doing some privilege escalation using weak services.
   * [/dev/random: Sleepy](https://www.vulnhub.com/entry/devrandom-sleepy,123/) (Uses VulnInjector, need to provide you own ISO and key.)**[ ](https://www.vulnhub.com/entry/devrandom-sleepy,123/)**
   * [ Bobby: 1](https://www.vulnhub.com/entry/bobby-1,42/) (Uses VulnInjector, need to provide you own ISO and key.)

+If you think something is worth to be added to this list please mention it in the comments, I do check them ;)

+\- Abatchy